Search

 The field can be used in different contexts, in place of the target field.
 However, there are some restrictions to keep in mind.
 Let’s list them.

-The path must indicate an existent,
+The path must indicate an existent, concrete field

 The target field of an alias cannot be an object, an array or another field alias, including the field itself: it must be a concrete field.